rabblerouser/rabblerouser/README.md

 For convenience, some of the AWS mocks expose some data to your host machine:

  - `s3-data/`: the data store of the local S3 mock.
 Useful for tweaking bucket contents during development.
+ - `kinesis-data`: the data store of the local kinesis mock.
  - `sent-mail`: the resulting output of successful requests to the local SES mock.
 Useful for verification purposes.

 ## TODO